MerginMaps/docs/src/manage/project/index.md

    ![Package current project options](../create-project/mergin_plugin_project_wizard_3.jpg "Package current project options")

 ::: tip Layers requiring authorization
 Some layers are protected with some kind of authorization, such as an API key or a token.
-The <QGISPluginNameShort /> packages auth DB entries used in layers, so that these layers can be displayed in the <MobileAppNameShort />.
+The <QGISPluginNameShort /> packages auth DB entries used in layers in the `qgis_cfg.xml` file, so that these layers can be displayed in the <MobileAppNameShort />.
 :::